42Bastian/rmac/docs/rmac.rst

 ======================

 RMAC will generate code for the Atari jaguar GPU and DSP custom RISC (Reduced Instruction Set Computer) processors.
-See the Atari Jaguar Software reference Manual "Tom & Jerry" for a complete listing of Jaguar GPU and DSP assembler mnemonics and addressing modes.
+See the Atari Jaguar Software reference Manual – Tom & Jerry for a complete listing of Jaguar GPU and DSP assembler mnemonics and addressing modes.

 `Condition Codes`_